SteezCram/extDB3/README.md

 # extDB3
 I have created this repository as an archive to download extDB3, since the repository was closed by bitbucket https://bitbucket.org/torndeco/extdb3/.
-But now I started to maintain this actively, if anyone want to help me feel free to make an issue or make a pull request 😉!

 A x64 version for Linux is now available!

 I released a new version for Windows that changes small things in the library.
-The new version will be available soon for Linux.

 # Description
 extDB3 is an Arma3 Addon for connecting to Databases (currently only MariaDB/MySQL).